-If using a deep fryer, heat enough oil to come up to ‘max’ level to 150 degrees C. Fry the chicken in batches for 18-20 minutes.
+If using a deep fryer, heat enough oil to come up to ‘max’ level to 150 degrees C. Fry the chicken in batches for 18 to 20 minutes.
 Usually the chicken is completely immersed so there’s no need to turn them.
 Perfection!

 Allow the chicken to rest at least 5 minutes before serving.

-To serve, arrange the chicken on a platter, or place in a large waxed “take-out” box to transport.
+To serve, arrange the chicken on a large serving dish, or place in a large waxed “take-out” box to transport.